ds-stream/codeaithon--challenge--21/README.md

-# Task X - Project Repository
+# Task 21 - Project Repository

 This repository provides the structure necessary to approve your assignment.
 Please refer to the contents of this file for all necessary information.

-Link to task description on the: [dedicated page](https://eventornado.com/)
+Link to task description: [Instruction Task 21: Checking prime number](docs/instructions.md)

 # Prerequisites